KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources

-The \emph{mixer} store combines multiple stores into a new store which behaves as their (virtual) union.
-For example, here is how we use a mixer store to combine the stores \code/Wikidata/ (line~2) and \code/PubChem/ (line~18) into a new store \code/mx/: \pyconfile[firstline=25,lastline=27,linenos=true,firstnumber=23]{code/code.pycon} From the user's point of view, \code/mx/ (line~23) is store like any other.
+The mixer store combines one or more child stores into a new store which behaves as their virtual union.
+For example, we can combine \code/Wikidata/ (line~2) and \code/PubChem/ (lines~21--22) into a new store \code/mix/ of type ``mixer'' as follows: \pyconfile[firstline=33,lastline=35,linenos=true]{code/code.pycon} From the user's point of view, \code/mix/ (line~33) is a store like any other.
 Its content can be thought of as the union of the statements in \code/Wikidata/ and \code/PubChem/.
-When we ask for the mass on benzene in \code/mx/ (lines 24--25), we get as result two statements.
-The first is the same statement we got above from PubChem (line~22), while the second is the following statement from Wikidata: \begin{textcode} (Statement (Item (IRI "http://www.wikidata.org/entity/Q2270")) (ValueSnak !\X{mass}!
-(Quantity 78.11 !\X{dalton}!))) \end{textcode} (Note that the subject of the two statements is different as PubChem and Wikidata use distinct ids for benzene; this is not a problem because the query used InChI as subject fingerprint, viz., \code/fp/, defined on line~20.)
-Internally, the mixer applies \code/filter()/ to each child store and merges their result.
-One way to tell which statement came from which child store is to instruct the child store to attach an extra reference (e.g., a store id) to the statements it returns.